Derrick Tan W. M., Ph.D.

 .
 The website provides comprehensive coverage on tax matters and is a valuable online resource.
 Some of the more relevant types of taxes are summarised below:

 Generally, companies are taxed on Singapore income and overseas income received in Singapore.
 The tax structure is straight forward, and the tax rate is presently a flat rate of 17%.
 Various tax rebates and exemption schemes are also available for SMEs and start-up companies.

 Foreigners are considered Singapore tax residents if they spend 183 days or more in Singapore during the calendar year or if they have been working in Singapore for 3 consecutive years.
 Tax rates for residents depend on their total taxable income during the calendar year and are on an escalating rate from 0% for the first S$20,000 of chargeable income to 22% for income in excess of S$320,000.

-From Year of Assessment 2020 onwards, companies with seven or more employees must submit the employment income information of their employees to the Inland Revenue Authority of Singapore (IRAS) electronically before 31 March each year under the Auto-Inclusion Scheme for Employment Income.
+From Year of Assessment 2021, companies with 6 or more employees must submit the employment income information of their employees to the Inland Revenue Authority of Singapore (IRAS) electronically before 1st March each year under the Auto-Inclusion Scheme for Employment Income.

 Goods and Services Tax (GST)

 The Goods and Services Tax (GST) is a domestic consumption tax that is levied on all goods and services supplied by GST-registered businesses.
 The current GST rate is 7%.
 Companies and businesses with or reasonably expecting an annual taxable turnover exceeding S$1 million are required to register for GST.
 After registration, companies and businesses must charge and account for GST in their sales but may also claim for GST incurred on goods and services purchased for the business or as part of the business operation.
 Amount claimable may be significant for new companies during the startup phase, especially due to new facility fit-out and equipment procurement.
 More information may be found at the IRAS website.